15 expert stroke exercises for effective physical therapy at home

 - Passive exercise involves assisting your affected side through a movement.
 This help can come from a caregiver, therapist, or yourself by using your non-affected side.

 - Active exercise involves performing a movement on your own without needing help.

 Individuals with hemiplegia (paralysis in their affected side) need to start with passive paralysis recovery exercise and work their way up to active exercise.

 You can adapt the following exercises for hemiplegia by using your non-affected side to assist your affected side through each movement.

 Although you aren’t “doing it yourself,” it still helps activate neuroplasticity and reconnect mind to muscle.

-Individuals with hemiparesis (weakness in their affected side) can go straight into active exercises.
+Individuals with hemiparesis (spasticity and weakness in their affected side) can go straight into active stroke rehabilitation exercises.